North American XB-70 Valkyrie: Background

-In an offshoot of Boeing's MX-2145 manned boost-glide bomber project, Boeing partnered with RAND Corporation in January 1954 to explore what sort of bomber aircraft would be needed to deliver the various contemporary nuclear weapons under development.
+In an offshoot of Boeing's MX-2145 crewed boost-glide bomber project, Boeing hired RAND Corporation in January 1954 to explore what sort of bomber aircraft would be needed to deliver the various nuclear weapons under development.
 At the time, nuclear weapons weighed several tons, and the need to carry enough fuel to fly that payload from the continental United States to the Soviet Union demanded large bombers.
-They also concluded that after the release of the bombs, the aircraft would need supersonic speed to escape the critical blast-radius.
+Boeing and RAND also concluded that the aircraft would need supersonic speed to escape the blast of its bombs.

 The aviation industry had been studying this problem for some time.
-From the mid-1940s, there was interest in using nuclear-powered aircraft in the bomber role.
+From the mid-1940s, there was interest in using nuclear-powered aircraft as bombers.
 In a conventional jet engine, thrust is provided by heating air using jet fuel and accelerating it out a nozzle.
 In a nuclear engine, heat is supplied by a reactor, whose consumables last for months instead of hours.
-Most designs also carried a small amount of jet fuel for use during high-power portions of flight, such as takeoffs and high-speed dashes.
+Most designs also carried a small amount of jet fuel for high-power portions of flight, such as takeoffs and high-speed dashes.

-Another possibility being explored at the time was the use of boron-enriched "zip fuels", which improve the energy density of jet fuel by about 40 percent, and could be used in modified versions of existing jet engine designs.
+Another possibility being explored at the time was the use of boron-enriched "zip fuels", which increase the energy density of jet fuel by about 40 percent, and could be used in modified versions of existing jet engine designs.
 Zip fuels appeared to offer sufficient performance improvement to produce a strategic bomber with supersonic speed.